near/nearcore/test-utils/runtime-tester/README.md

 # Runtime test

+Framework for creating and executing runtime scenarios.
+You can create [`Scenario`] in rust code or load it from a JSON file.

+[`fuzzing`] module provides [`libfuzzer_sys::arbitrary::Arbitrary`] trait for [`Scenario`], thus enabling creating random scenarios.

 ## Scenario

 Runtime test is described by Scenario.
-Currently, scenario only supports one client, but you can specify the number of accounts through NetworcConfig.
+Currently, scenario only supports one client, but you can specify the number of accounts through [`NetworkConfig`].

 Scenario can be loaded from a json file or constructed in rust code.
 ```rust
 pub fn from_file(path: &Path) -> io::Result<Scenario>
 ```

-Scenario::run tries to produce all the described blocks and if succeeded returns `RuntimeStats` wrapped in a `ScenarioResult`.
+[`Scenario::run`] tries to produce all the described blocks and if succeeded returns [`run_test::RuntimeStats`] wrapped in a [`run_test::ScenarioResult`].

 ```rust
 pub fn run(&self) -> ScenarioResult<RuntimeStats, Error>
 ```

-`RuntimeStats` contain stats for every produced block.
+[`run_test::RuntimeStats`] contain stats for every produced block.
 Currently, only block production time is supported.

 ```rust
 #[derive(Serialize, Deserialize, Default, Debug)]